Sunday, February 19, 2012

 This is the type of focus and power I teach my students.
 Nearly all are adults, but I have a couple of kids that one family watched one Wednesday afternoon.
 The lady told me these two kids had so much power she would be fearful of being hit by them (they were 6 and 8 years old).
 I would have to agree.
 They have more focus and power than most black belts I've seen in Arizona.

-One of my students had a physical.
+One of my female students (Paula) recently had a physical.
 The doctor's eyes got real big when he saw the bruises on her arms.
 Apparently, it took some talking to convince the doctor that her husband was not really abusing her and he should not call the sheriff.
 She was just taking traditional karate.
 Not sure why, but I've had a group of really tough women black belts over the years.
-One was a petite young lady at the University of Wyoming.
+One was a petite young lady at the University of Wyoming named Katie.
 She loved jujutsu and loved to rough up the guys.
-One of my male students actually quit training in the jujutsu classes because he was affraid of her.
+One of my male students actually quit training in the jujutsu classes because he was afraid of her.

 One of my powerful hitters, Sensei Paula Borea